-375 et II19: damn.
-Plutarchus

-378 ath. $\hat{\Sigma}$ (habent Π{11} Π{19} Π{33}) θ áνοι Π{19} Hermann: θ áνοις codd, $\Sigma^{\rm vet}$ Proclus extra, nor measure out extra for you.
-Work, foolish Perses, at the works which the gods have marked out for human beings, lest someday, sorrowing in your spirit, together with your children and your wife you seek a livelihood among your neighbors, but they pay no attention to you.
-For two times maybe and three times you will succeed; but if you bother them again, you will accomplish nothing but will speak a lot in vain, and the rangeland of your words will be useless.
-I bid you take notice of how to clear your debts and how to ward off famine: a house first of all, a woman, and an ox for plowing-the woman one you purchase, not marry, one who can follow with the oxen-and arrange everything well in the house, lest you ask someone else and he refuse and you suffer want, and the season pass by, and the fruit of your work be diminished.
-Do not postpone until tomorrow and the next day: for the futilely working man does not fill his granary, nor does the postponer; industry fosters work, and the work-postponing man is always wresthing with calamities.
+375 et Π{19} : damn.
+Plutarchus 378 ath. Σ (habent $\Pi{11}\Pi{19}\Pi{33}$) $\theta \acute{a} \nu o \iota \Pi{19}$ Hermann: $\theta \acute{a} \nu o \iota s$ codd. Σ^{vet} Proclus spirit, together with your children and your wife you seek a livelihood among your neighbors, but they pay no attention to you.
+For two times maybe and three times you will succeed: but if you bother them again, you will accomplish nothing but will speak a lot in vain, and the rangeland of your words will be useless.
+I bid you take notice of how to dear your debts and how to ward off famine: a house first of all, a woman, and an ox for plowing-the woman one vou purchase, not marry, one who can follow with the oxen-and arrange everything well in the house, lest you ask someone else and he refuse and you suffer want, and the season pass by, and the fruit of your work be diminished.
+Do not postpone until tomorrow and the next day: for the futilely working man does not fill his granary, nor does the postponer; industry fosters work, and the workpostponing man is always wrestling with calamities.

-(414) When the strength of the sharp sun ceases from its sweaty heat, as mighty Zeus sends the autumn rain, and a mortal's skin changes with great relief-for that is when the star Sirius goes during the day only briefly above the heads of death-nurtured human beings and takes a greater share of the night-at that time, 17 wood that is cut with the iron is least bitten by worms, and its leaves fall to the ground and it ceases putting forth shoots.
-So at that time be mindful and cut wood, a seasonable work: cut a mortar three feet long, and a pestle three cubits long, 18 and an axle
+(414) When the strength of the sharp sun ceases from its sweaty heat, as mighty Zeus sends the autumn rain, and a mortal's skin changes with great relief-for that is when the star Sirius goes during the day only briefly above the heads of death-nurtured human beings and takes a greater share of the night-at that time,17 wood that is cut with the iron is least bitten by worms, and its leaves fall to the ground and it ceases putting forth shoots.
+So at that time be mindful and cut wood, a seasonable work: cut a mortar three feet long, and a pestle three cubits long, 18 and an axle seven feet long: for this way things will fit together